-Just off of the McKenzie River Highway 126, a short hike from Cougar Reservoir leads to the steaming pools of Terwilliger Hot Springs.
+Just off the McKenzie River Highway 126, a short hike from Cougar Reservoir leads to the steaming pools of Terwilliger Hot Springs.
 This area is also a great starting place for the beautiful, seasonal Aufderheide Scenic Drive, part of the West Cascades Scenic Byway that leads south past the Three Sisters Wilderness.

 Best hike for birding: Zumwalt Prairie Preserve (Enterprise, Northeast Oregon)